akeshwani2/AK-Notch/README.md

 Haptic Feedback: Enable or disable haptic feedback for a tactile experience when interacting with the app.
 File Storage Duration: Set how long files should remain in the tray, ranging from 1 day to forever, or customize your own duration based on your needs.

+## AirDrop Integration
+ - **Automatic AirDrop** When you drag a file into the AKNotch tray, it will automatically trigger an AirDrop session.
+This eliminates the need for extra steps, streamlining the process of sharing files with nearby Apple devices.
+Device Selection: After dragging a file into the tray, AKNotch will present available devices for AirDrop.
+You can easily select the desired recipient from the list.
+File Confirmation: Once the file is sent via AirDrop, you'll receive a notification confirming the successful transfer.
+Support for Multiple Files: Drag and drop multiple files at once, and AKNotch will handle the AirDrop process for each file efficiently.

 ## Usage
 Simply drag any file into the tray.
 The file will be temporarily stored or immediately AirDropped, based on your preference.